TrueBlocks/trueblocks-giveth/README.md

 ## Command Line Tool

-We built a simple command line tool that currently allows us to download data from the Giveth APIs.
+We built a simple command line tool that allows us to download data from the Giveth APIs.
 While this is not all the data we need for the project, it's a start.
-We will documented the data structures [here](./data/QUESTIONS.md).
+We documented these data structures [here](./docs/Data%20Types.md).

 ```
 Data analysis for Giveth